cchitsiang/awesome-stars/topics.md

 ## telegram

 - [openimsdk/open-im-server](https://github.com/openimsdk/open-im-server) - IM Chat
-- [jackhawks/rectg](https://github.com/jackhawks/rectg) - After careful selection, we've picked the best from over 5000 Telegram groups, channels, and bots.
+- [jackhawks/rectg](https://github.com/jackhawks/rectg) - We have meticulously selected the best resources from over 5000 Telegram groups, channels, and bots.
+All content in this project is sourced from the internet and is intended solely for learning and te
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
 - [lawxls/HackerNews-Alerts-Bot](https://github.com/lawxls/HackerNews-Alerts-Bot) - Telegram bot for all kinds of notifications from Hacker News
 - [telegramdesktop/tdesktop](https://github.com/telegramdesktop/tdesktop) - Telegram Desktop messaging app